grantgrady/Homework-final/README.md

 ## Reflection

 ### Development Process
-This project evolved from a simple food collection game into a feature-rich experience with jetpack mechanics, two-level progression, brick wall obstacles, moving saws, particle effects, a complete audio system, full screen management, and a prize redemption system.
+This project was curated in an attempt to demonstrate every key topic revolving around p5.js throughot the discogrpahy of our assignments.
+I utilized the concepts of movement and typography from assignment 3, and used the concepts of arrays from assignment 5 in order to display multiple food elements appearing on the screen at the same time (as well as the animation concept introduced, I used for the saws and jetpack flames that also happen to diffrentiate based on the direction the character is moving).
+Given lesson 5 and the following assignments revolved around food, I felt it would be best to demonstrate my coding growth by revolving my project/game around food and encapsulating all the separate assignment focal points in one.
+From assignment 6, foods (good and bad) were the class.
+Assignment 7 touched on user interaction itself and properly controlling the character after clarifying the controls of the game and ensuring that when it interacted with something, in this instance good or bad food, it would properly either take a life and or add towards your goal score.
+I implemented not only the option to turn music on or off but the sound effects as well, which was the main topic from assignment 8.
+Even if you lose or win the game, a specific audio cue will play.
+The particle system and clear win conditions derived from assignment 11 are laid out properly.
+And given that the later assignments in the year transitioned less from p5.js and rather into unity, I utilized concepts from unity like the scenes (click to start page and how to play page).
+My final evolved from a simple food collection game into a badass fuel powered experience with jetpack mechanics, two level progression, brick wall obstacles, moving saws, particle effects, a complete audio system, full screen management, and a prize redemption system (I apologize in advance).
 The most challenging aspects were implementing the jetpack flame particles that correctly position based on movement direction, creating the level transition system, and ensuring all game objects clear properly on game over.

 ### Use of Generative AI
 I used Generative AI (specifically DeepSeek) as a **development assistant** throughout this project: